AntonioND/giibiiadvance/README.md

 ---------

 - Improve the GUI:
+ - Another subwindow to configure MBC7 and emulator controls like speedup.
  - GB Camera and GB Printer viewers.
 GB Camera: Registers, images (let the user see the thumbnails to choose).
  - GBA I/O hardware viewer (RTC, sensors...).
  - Export images from new debugger windows.